Stretching and the Coordination of Muscles

 • Lower baseline muscle tone

-• Enhanced interoceptive awareness (the brain’s sense of the body’s internal state)
+• Enhanced interoceptive awareness — the brain’s perception of internal bodily state

-This is why stretching before bed calms the body, and why rushed, forceful stretching does the opposite.
+This explains why gentle stretching before bed calms the body, while rushed or forceful stretching can increase tension instead.

-Stretching antagonistic muscles does not remain a local event.
-Because the nervous system operates as an integrated whole, changes in one area influence tone, coordination, and regulation throughout the body.
+Stretching does not remain a local event.
+Because the nervous system functions as an integrated whole, changes in muscle tone influence coordination, posture, and regulation throughout the body.
+When larger muscle groups lengthen:

 • Spinal reflex tone decreases